Undergraduate programs

 As an undergraduate in the Department of Educational Psychology, you can earn your degree and licensure in special education, work towards a minor in applied psychology in educational and community settings or educational psychology research, learn ASL, or study abroad.

-Special education BS with Academic Behavior Strategist (ABS) licensure
+Special education BS with academic behavioral strategist licensure

-Earn your bachelor's of science in special education and academic behavior strategist (ABS) teaching license in four years.
+Earn your bachelor's of science (BS) in special education and academic and behavioral strategist (ABS) teaching license in four years, through in-person and online course options.
+Upon graduation, you'll be eligible to be licensed to teach students with mild-moderate disabilities in K-12 school systems.

-Earn your bachelor's of science in special education and early childhood special education teaching license in four years.
-Upon graduation, you'll be eligible to be certified to teach infants, toddlers, and preschoolers with delays/disabilities in a wide variety of home, community, and school settings.
+Earn your bachelor's of science (BS) in special education and early childhood special education (ECSE) teaching license in four years, through in-person and online course options.
+Upon graduation, you'll be eligible to be licensed to teach infants, toddlers, and preschoolers with delays/disabilities in a wide variety of home, community, and school settings.

 Foundations of special education BS